 Prior to shifting to academia in 1991, Dr. Farris had a 17-year planning consulting, homebuilding, and administrative career in St. Louis starting at Real Estate Research Corporation and concluding as Director of Development for the St. Louis Community and Economic Development Agencies.
 He has worked in 40 cities in 10 states on public-private partnerships for $1.5 billion of development.
 He worked in public-private partnership consulting or administrative assignments with projects by John Q. Hammons, May Department Stores, Simon Company, Holiday Inn, World Color Press, Cummins Engine, Burlington-Northern, Wal Mart, JC Penney, Sears, Kmart, Sam’s, Caterpillar, Bank of Illinois and other commercial/industrial entities including over 1,000 units of residential development.

 He was appointed by Governor Sanford from 2003 through 2008 as one of the first 5-member SC.
 Planning Education Advisory Committee for planning and zoning commissioners and staff.
 He was a Founding member of the Executive Committee and Vice-Chair of the Upstate Region for the SC.
-District Council of the ULI; he is member of the ULI Public-Private Partnership Council and Advisory Committee for ULI-SC.
+District Council of the ULI; he is a past member of the ULI Public-Private Partnership Council and Advisory Committee for ULI-SC.